jenniferanneaus/jenniferanneaus.github.io/_posts/2019-09-21-sum-of-squares.md

 	return ans
 ```

 We could then brute force our way through the problem of calculating $\sum S(N)$ for all numbers in our list.
 The problem is, our 16 prime factors lead to the creation of over 65,000 squarefree numbers, some of the order of $10^{18}$.
 Solving this by brute force is therefore going to take a long time.
-Not to worry though, there are existing mathematical theorems we can use to vastly improve the program's efficiency.
+Luckily for us, there are existing mathematical theorems we can use to vastly improve the program's efficiency.

-The key here is that all of our prime factors are of the form $4k+1$.
+The first important thing to notice is that all of our prime factors are of the form $4k+1$.
 According to [Fermat's Theorem](http://mathworld.wolfram.com/Fermats4nPlus1Theorem.html), any prime number of this form can be written as the sum of two squares in exactly one way.
 As for the composite numbers, we can use a function called the [Sum of Squares Function](http://mathworld.wolfram.com/SumofSquaresFunction.html).
-We first consider the prime factorisation of our target number $n$.
+To use this function, we first consider the prime factorisation of our target number $N$.
 In our case, we have:
-<p style="text-align: center;">$n=p_1^{a_1}p_2^{a_2}...p_r^{a_r}$</p>
+<p style="text-align: center;">$N=p_1^{a_1}p_2^{a_2}...p_r^{a_r}$</p>
 where each prime factor $p_1,p_2,...,p_r$ is of the form $4k+1$.
-Then, according to the Sum of Squares Function, the number of ways to write $n$ as a sum of 2 squares (ignoring order and signs) is equal to
+Then, according to the Sum of Squares Function, the number of ways to write $N$ as a sum of 2 squares (ignoring order and signs) is equal to
 <p style="text-align: center;">$\frac12(a_1+1)(a_2+1)...(a_r+1)$.</p>
 Since we are only interested in squarefree numbers, the value of each index $a_1,a_2,...,a_r$ will either be 0 or 1.
-Hence, the number of ways of writing $n$ as a sum of two squares (again, ignoring order and signs) is equal to $2^{q-1}$, where $q$ is the number of distinct prime factors of $n$.
+Hence, the number of ways of writing $N$ as a sum of two squares (again, ignoring order and signs) is equal to $2^{q-1}$, where $q$ is the number of distinct prime factors of $N$.

 We now need to apply this to our Sum of Squares problem.
+Although it helps to know how many ways we should be able to write the sum for a given number, we want to find the sums themselves.
 For the prime factors we still can't do much better than brute force, but at least we know that we can return once we find one pair of integers whose squares add up to our desired target.
-We also know how many sums we should have for composite numbers, but we need to find a way use the sums of prime factors to find the sums for composite numbers.
-To construct the sums, we will use a generalised version of the approach described in [this Math StackExchange forum](https://math.stackexchange.com/questions/1181336/the-number-of-ways-of-writing-an-integer-as-a-sum-of-two-squares).
+For composite numbers, we need to find a way use the sums of prime factors to find the sums for their multiples.
+To construct the sums, we will use a generalised version of the approach described in [this forum](https://math.stackexchange.com/questions/1181336/the-number-of-ways-of-writing-an-integer-as-a-sum-of-two-squares).

-Consider our target $n$ as a product $pq$.
+Consider our target $N$ as a product $pq$.
 Note that $p$ and $q$ are not necessarily prime.
 Suppose that we can write $p$ and $q$ as sums of squares in the following ways:
 <p style="text-align: center;">
 $$\begin{align}
 p &= a^2+b^2 \\
 q &= c^2+d^2
 \end{align}$$
 </p>
-Then, we can write $n$ as follows:
+Then, we can write $N$ as follows:
 <p style="text-align: center;">
 $$\begin{align}
-n &= pq \\
+N &= pq \\
   &= (a^2+b^2)(c^2+d^2) \\
   &= (ac)^2+(ad)^2+(bc)^2+(bd)^2 \\
 \end{align}$$